tokamak-network/tokyo/packages/tokyo-schema/README.md

     },

     // Define sale stages seperated by times.
-    // independent cap & kyc & max / min purchase limits could be set.
+    // independent cap / kyc / max & min purchase limits could be set.
     stages: [
       {
-        start_time: Time, // start time of stage
+        start_time: Time, // start time of stage, inclusive
-        end_time: Time,   // end time of stage
+        end_time: Time,   // end time of stage, inclusive
+                          // start time of next stage should be later than end time
+                          // of previous stage

         cap_ratio: Uint,  // 0 for no seperated cap for the stage.
                           // refund partial amount of ether
                           // if raised weia amount is over cap

         min_purchase_limit: Uint, // 0 for no limit,
                                   // reject token purchase
                                   // over this amount of ether

         max_purchase_limit: Uint, // 0 for no limit,
+                                  // limit purchaser from funding too many ether.
-                                  // reject token purchase
+                                  // this doesn't reject TX, but reduce msg.value
-                                  // under this amount of ether
+                                  // to fit this limit and refund not-funded ether.
         kyc: Boolean, // check kyc for this stage
       }
     ],
     valid_purchase: {
-      max_purchase_limit : Uint, // ( 0 for no limit )
-                                 // limit purchaser from funding too many ether.
-                                 // this doesn't reject TX, but reduce msg.value to fit this limit
-                                 // and refund not-funded ether.
-      min_purchase_limit : Uint, // ( 0 for no limit )
+      min_purchase_limit : Uint, // 0 for no limit
                                  // reject token purchase
                                  // under this amount of ether

+      max_purchase_limit : Uint, // 0 for no limit
+                                 // limit purchaser from funding too many ether.
+                                 // this doesn't reject TX, but reduce msg.value
+                                 // to fit this limit and refund not-funded ether.

-      block_interval : Number    // ( 0 for no limit )
+      block_interval : Number    // 0 for no limit
                                  // only accept token purchase
                                  // if last token purchase TX's block number
                                  // is less than current block number - interval },
-    new_token_owner : Account,   // account to be held ownership fo token after
+    new_token_owner : Account,   // account to hold ownership of token after
-                                 // sale is finished.
+                                 // sale is finalized.
     multisig : {
       use_multisig : Boolean,

-      // each info is parameter for multisig wallet contract's constructor
+      // each info is used as parameters for multisig wallet contract's constructor
       // see detail explanation: https://github.com/Onther-Tech/tokyo-reusable-crowdsale/blob/a7342431f8fc635702de033f9d2b6bac67f274d9/contracts/wallet/MultiSigWallet.sol
       infos: [
         {